geometalab/aoi-osm/geospark/README.md

 database with an import of `osm2pgsql`.
 When executing, two Parquet files `points.parquet` and `polygons.parquet` get created.

-Afterwards, the file `GenerateAois.scala` can be executed, what generates the `aois.geojson`.
+Afterwards, the file `GenerateAois.scala` can be executed, which generates the `aois.geojson`.